-1. The honorable Allen D.
+1. The honourable Allen D.

 and the former Mrs. Eastern.